 Tipping and spinning effects can be achieved using rotor blades.
 A gyroscope adds stability.
 A video camera attached to a quadcopter positions itself at different heights and angles, recording various points of view.

 When Is Aerial Cinematography Used For?
-The most popular use of aerial cinematography is in movie-making.
+The most widespread use of aerial cinematography is in movie-making.
 It has been used for many movies, including Spiderman and Lord of the Rings.
 It can give scenes a spectacular look, as though the director had hired Superman to film the movie!

 Cameras are also used during sporting events to provide on-field shots from above.
 During football games, cameras may hover over players’ heads or move around the field like a referee would during play.

 Aerial cinematography is also used in disaster relief situations.
 For example, if there is some kind of disaster, such as an earthquake or hurricane, aerial cinematography can give us a bird’s eye view of the damage done and how it might be fixed in the future.
-Some people believe that this is why there are more natural disasters happening today than ever before – we can now see them better,
+Some people believe that this is why there are more natural disasters happening today than ever before – we can now see them better.

 Aerial Filming Examples